Policy Transfer for Continuous-Time Reinforcement Learning: A (Rough) Differential Equation Approach: Introduction

-Our work of RL with TL is inspired by \cite{guo2023fast}, where a super-linear local convergent algorithm called IPO is proposed for discrete-time exploratory LQRs.
-In comparison, the analysis of policy transfer between continuous-time LQRs is technically more challenging.
-More importantly, we establish general results on policy transfer between any two closely related LQRs.
-The particular algorithm of IPO illustrates the benefit of policy transfer in such a context.
+The stability of diffusion SDEs and stochastic control problems has also been studied extensively: for instance, \cite[proof of Theorem~5.2.1, pp.71-72]{SDE} shows that the marginal distribution of the solution of an It\^o diffusion SDE is $L^2$-stable with respect to the SDE's initial condition, \cite[Theorem~5.3]{khasminskii2012stochastic} proves that the solution of an It\^o diffusion SDE is \textit{stable in probability} by generalizing the Lyapunov theorem for deterministic systems, the Wong-Zakai theorem (\cf \cite{wong1965convergence, eugene1965relation}) shows diffusion SDE's stability with respect to the driving path, and the rough path theory (see \eg \cite{friz2010multidimensional, friz2014course, lyons2007differential}) establishes the stability of RDEs which can be viewed as a generalization of diffusion SDEs.
+For the latter, \cite{pradhan2023robustness} shows the stability of a stochastic control problem with respect to the system's driving path by RDEs' stability, and \cite{pradhan2024robustness} proves that the value function of a stochastic control problem is robust with respect to the diffusion SDE's dynamics by exploiting the strong regularity property of HJB equation's solution.

-On the stability of continuous-time score-based diffusion models, \cite{tang2024score} has obtained a more general result under appropriate technical assumptions.
-Here we derive, via connecting score-based diffusion models with LQRs, a class of models where these assumptions and hence the stability results hold.
+Our work of RL with TL, especially analysis for the LQRs, is inspired by \cite{guo2026fast}, where a super-linear local convergent algorithm called IPO is proposed for discrete-time exploratory LQRs.
+In comparison, our analysis of policy transfer between continuous-time LQRs is technically more challenging.
+More importantly, we establish general results on policy transfer between any two closely related RL problems.
+The particular IPO algorithm for LQRs illustrates the benefit of policy transfer in such a context.

+On the stability of continuous-time score-based diffusion models, \cite{tang2025score} has obtained a fairly general result, assuming appropriate technical conditions.
+Here we present, via connecting score-based diffusion models with LQRs, a concrete class of models where these assumptions are explicitly verified to ensure the stability results.
 Finally, the connection between score-based diffusion models and LQRs is well known.
 For example, \cite{zhang2023mean} shows that a large class of generative models, including normalizing flows, score-based diffusion models, and Wasserstein gradient flows, can be viewed as the solutions to certain mean-field games (MFGs).
 We note that LQRs can be viewed as the degenerate case of LQMFGs.
-Moreover, \cite{gu2024combining} and \cite{zhang2024wasserstein} research the relationship between MFGs, Wasserstein proximals and score-based diffusion models.
+Moreover, \cite{gu2024combining} and \cite{zhang2024wasserstein} analyze the relationship between MFGs, Wasserstein proximals and score-based diffusion models.